Chapter 12 Dates and Times

 # The weekday needs to match up with the date in the example...

-When just printing out dates, R is very reluctant to print out the time zone.
-When dealing with data frames of dates, I often find myself creating a character string with the time zone, just so I can double check the time zone information is correct.
+When printing out date objects R is very reluctant to print out the time zone.
+When dealing with data frames of dates, it can be a useful practice to create a column that stores the time zone as a character string, which allows one to quickly double check if the time zone information is correct.

 12.5 Arithmetic on Dates

-With this in mind, we need to be able to do arithmetic using conventional ideas of year/month/day that ignores any clock discontinuities as well as using precise ideas of exactly how many seconds elapsed between two time points.
+With this in mind, we need to be able to do arithmetic using conventional ideas of year/month/day that ignores clock discontinuities as well as using precise ideas of exactly how many seconds elapsed between two time points.
+There are three main ways lubridate thinks about how to calculate elapsed time.

 Object Class Description